 For millennia, artists, academics, and ordinary citizens have sought ways to voice their discontent, often in hidden settings.
 This heritage of quiet disobedience has influenced Iran's Gen Z, a generation that is more connected to the world than ever before.
 They are knowledgeable, interconnected, and growing impatient for change.
-Also, despite their education, many of these young people are unable to find meaningful employment.
+Moreover, despite their education, many of these young people are unable to find meaningful employment.
 This disparity and fatigue from oppression has resulted in a surge of public anger and unrest, with large-scale protests emerging as a common form of expressing opposition.
-Women have played an important role in these demonstrations as they continue to confront considerable constraints on their personal liberties and public engagement due to conservative interpretations of Islamic law governing numerous aspects of their lives.
+Women have played an important role in these demonstrations as they continue to confront considerable constraints on their personal liberties and public engagement due to conservative interpretations of Islamic law governing numerous aspects of life.

 Politically, Iran is governed by an authoritarian regime characterized by a distinct concentration of power.
 The Supreme Leader, Ayatollah Ali Khamenei, sits at the apex of this system.
 He exerts considerable control over critical institutions, including the military, the judiciary, and key administrative bodies.
 Consequently, dissent is routinely suppressed, and political freedoms are severely limited, with the government employing various tactics to stifle opposition and curb free expression.
 The electoral landscape is heavily manipulated to ensure minimal competition and to marginalize reformist factions.
 This fosters pervasive disenfranchisement among the electorate, who yearn for democratic reforms and greater political representation.
 Due to four decades of unfulfilled promises made by Khamenei and other Iranian politicians, voter turnout for the 2024 snap presidential election-held following the death of former President Ebrahim Raisi- hit a 45-year low, with just 41% of the electorate participating.

 Additionally, systemic corruption within various layers of government worsens the challenges faced by citizens and hampers economic growth.
 The rampant misappropriation of resources stifles potential development and erodes public trust in governmental institutions.
 Thus, there are intensifying calls for transparency and accountability from a populace increasingly weary of the status quo.
+Iran's economic situation is also dire, and it has been substantially influenced by international sanctions, particularly those imposed by the U.S. Iran's economy has been significantly weakened by these sanctions, which have restricted its capacity to participate in global trade.
+This has resulted in escalating inflation rates and further exacerbated the already precarious living conditions of numerous citizens.